-Liabilities to clients
+Liabilities to customers

 Public Trust holds some of the monies it is responsible for on behalf of its fiduciary customers within the Common Fund.
-These client deposits, which are available at call, are recognised as liabilities to clients in the prospective consolidated statement of financial position.
-The capital and interest of liabilities to clients in the Common Fund is Crown guaranteed.
+These customer deposits, which are available on call, are recognised as liabilities to customers in the prospective consolidated statement of financial position.
+The capital and interest of liabilities to customers in the Common Fund is Crown guaranteed.
 The guarantee on capital for those deposits is provided by section 52 of the 2001 Act and is not time limited.
-The interest on client deposits is covered by the Crown guarantee provided under section 65ZD of the Public Finance Act 1989.
+The interest on customer deposits is covered by the Crown guarantee provided under section 65ZD of the Public Finance Act 1989.